 The term South Park was first used in the 1840s by hunters and trappers who traversed the Rocky Mountains.
 Ten years later, word spread across America of three successful gold strikes in Colorado.
+(Check out Colorado Ghost Towns for other Gold Rush-era relics.)
 Fortune seekers flocked to the area and gold camps sprang up overnight.
 From 1860–1863, Park County boasted $1.5 million in gold extraction.
 By the 1880s the area was known for its mineral springs, hunting, fishing and wildflower meadows.

 Known today as the Trout Fishing Capital of Colorado, anglers seek out the area's Gold Medal streams.
 And in 2009, South Park and the area around Fairplay were designated a National Heritage Area by the U.S. Congress for its distinctive landscapes, historic structures, recreational resources.
 Traveling around, you'll see South Park's 19th-century ranches, old mines and other historic sites.

 On the edge of Fairplay lies South Park City, an extraordinary museum with 40 historic buildings.
 It was created in the late 1950s by a group of citizens concerned that the old mining and ghost towns of Park County were being dismantled and destroyed.
 The group recreated an 1800s gold mining town.
 Buildings were brought in from the high gulches of the Mosquito Range and from mining towns such as Alma, Leavick, Buckskin Joe and Montgomery.
 Most of these buildings showcase an array of period furnishings and equipment, and tours take you back in time to South Park's early days.

 Spend some time on Fairplay’s Main and Front streets, where historic storefronts house eateries, galleries and shops.
 Salado’s eclectic Southwest cuisine is a must for dinner one night.